 Bradykinesia plus either tremor or rigidity must be present for a PD diagnosis to be considered.

-Another movement symptom, postural instability (trouble with balance and falls), is often mentioned, but it does not occur until later in the disease progression.
+Another movement symptom, postural instability (trouble with balance and falls), is often mentioned as a primary symptom, but it does not occur until later in the disease progression.
 In fact, problems with walking, balance and turning around early in the disease are likely a sign of an atypical parkinsonism.
+Though each person's path with PD is unique, active engagement in exercise and wellness is central to maintaining balance and movement for everyone who lives with PD.

 Dopamine is a chemical messenger (neurotransmitter) that is primarily responsible for controlling movement, emotional responses and the ability to feel pleasure and pain.
 In people with Parkinson’s, the cells that make dopamine are impaired.
 As Parkinson’s progresses, more dopamine-producing brain cells die.
 Your brain eventually reaches a point where it stops producing dopamine in any significant amount.
 This causes increasing problems with movement.